 - -c=file sets the configuration file, defaults to r0/aqcfg. - -q=x where x is C for continuous data or E for event data.
-Once inside retrieve, buffer servers can be changed. - -nl will prevent user commands from being added to the user log file. - -nt will prevent retrieve from setting a 60 second timeout on the user's terminal. - -m=n will set the number of records in the user log if it does not already exist, the default is 100. - -s sets the display/entry mode to SEED names, this is the default. - -n sets the display/entry mode to component/stream.
-This mode is provided for backward compatibility for automated retrieval systems such as Spyder, this option may not be available in the future. - -f=path makes retrieve read commands from the path and disables STP and Kermit transfers (used by fingerd). - -t=path makes retrieve read commands from the path (used by tentacle).
+Once inside retrieve, buffer servers can be changed. - -nl will prevent user commands from being added to the user log file. - -nt will prevent retrieve from setting a 60 second timeout on the user's terminal. - -f=path makes retrieve read commands from the path and disables STP transfers (used by fingerd). - -t=path makes retrieve read commands from the path (used by tentacle). - -r=nn sets the maximum number of 4K seed records that can be downloaded, the default is 2000 (8MB). - -m=nn sets the number of user log entries (if the log does not already exist), the default is 1000. - -ol will override the limit on the number of retrieve programs running at one time for this invocation of retrieve only.